HomeVestors is a nationwide company that buys houses for cash. Most people are more familiar with HomeVestors’ famous trademark, “We Buy Ugly Houses.”

-Like other cash buyers, HomeVestors purchases houses at a bargain price — sometimes as little as 50% of the home’s fair market value.
-Sellers will always get better value for their home by listing on the open market.
+Like other cash buyers, HomeVestors typically only purchases houses if they’re getting a bargain price — sometimes for as little as 50% of the home’s fair market value.
+Sellers will almost always get more money for their home by listing on the open market.

 - The speed and ease of the transaction

 - Professional customer service